ctfs/write-ups-2015/cyber-security-challenge-2015/cryptography/one-way/README.md

 ```

 This code will do 8 iterations, collecting 1 more letter of the flag in every iteration.
 At the end we print the flag to STDOUT.
+The flag we obtain this way is `saltmine`.

 ## Other write-ups and resources